Mr. Horace Denford

 Fitted to a distinctly different stand, and with a 5-inch centre height, the final version of the VSL was known as the Model "500 VSL".
 Unlike most Boxford lathes the VSL500 was clearly identified by a large badge on the headstock.
 An interesting point concerns VSL models fitted with the LOO spindle: on these lathes a screwcutting gearbox was standard, but with changed internal ratios and the availability of "compact" English/metric and metric/English conversions gears i.e. instead of the older "full-size" 127/110t (inch to metric) and 135/127t (metric to inch) gears the LOO versions were, respectively: 64/54t and 76/65t.

 From November 1976 Boxford began to market 5" x 22" Model ME10, a less expensive lathe - though constructed from components identical to machines higher up in the range.
 Early ME10s had a normal, full-length countershaft and were little different to the run-of-the-mill rear-drive models - the aim, presumably, being to use up supplies of no-longer-needed parts as the successful under-drive models took centre stage.
 Also available mounted on a special stand, the lathe was intended to run alongside the under-drive and rear-drive models and could be had in any of the three usual A (gearbox and power feeds), B (changewheels with power feeds) and C (changewheels and hand-cross feed) specifications.
 The main difference between the later ME10 and the ordinary rear-drive models was the significantly reduced amount of room required to install it - a much more compact countershaft arrangement being used that made it far more suitable for the home workshop--the market segment that Boxford must have been targeting.
 In order to shorten the belt run two brackets were bolted to the back of the headstock with each carrying an inwards facing stud from which hung a casting that formed, at its rear, two bearing housing.
 Supported in the bearings was a shaft that held, on one end, the large pulley driven from the motor and, between the bearings, the 4-step pulley used to drive the headstock spindle.
 Most models of the ME10 are found with the latter drive system, this allowing covers to be used that, unlike earlier designs, required no extra room to be swung fully open.
 As a consequence, fitted to its own cabinet, the ME10 took up only a little more depth than the under-drive versions.
-One difference noticed on these lathes, though it is not certain that all were so equipped, is the use of quieter-running, Oilite-bushed, tumble-reverse gears in fibre.
-The fibre gears can be fitted to all other models and have definite advantages if the lathe is to be used where noise might be a problem.
+One difference noticed on these lathes, though it's not certain that all were so equipped, is the use of quieter-running, Oilite-bushed, tumble-reverse gears in fibre.
+The fibre gears can be fitted to all other models and have definite advantages if the lathe is to be used where noise might be a problem though of course, being weaker, reliability is not so certain.
 One (expensive) option offered on the ME10 was an effective spindle clutch - a fitting that, sadly, was never made available for other versions and remained exclusive to the model..

 Another slightly cheaper model was the 'CSB' - possibly for "Model C School Boxford".
 This was first offered in 1951 and was, in essence, just a short bed (16" centres) Model C but with a simplified 8-speed drive with the motor bolted direct to the countershaft upright instead of on a separate, adjustable horizontal motor platform.
 With a single-pulley drive on motor and countershaft, and using backgear, the eight spindle speeds were: 38, 55, 87, 125, 200, 285, 450 and 650 r.p.m.
 By paying £3 : 10s : 0d extra the motor and countershaft could be fitted with 2-step pulleys when the speeds became: 38, 55, 75, 87, 110, 125, 175, 200, 250, 285, 400, 450, 570, 650, 900 and 1300 r.p.m.
 Unfortunately the makers neglected to mention the fact that in order to run on top speed a more powerful and expensive motor was required.
 To adjust the motor-to-countershaft belt tension meant repositioning the motor itself - however, once this had been done it was not normally necessary to make any further changes until the belt began to wear.
 Early examples of the CSB were different, and fitted with the novel, quick-action belt-tensioning device used on the lathes of the late 1940s - probably another case of using up no-longer-needed spares.
 Other evidence of clearing storeroom shelves was the use, throughout the life of the model, of an early-pattern South Bend type saddle with its simple screw-in, rather than bolt-on, cross-feed screw support bracket.
 Ambitious advertising in the model-engineering press of the day attempted to position the CSB as an alternative to the Myford ML7; unfortunately the Boxford cost nearly twice as much and, while it did offer a range of advantages, there can have been few takers.
 A "Training" version of the lathe, the CSBP, was also offered: shorn of screwcutting equipment and usually, but not always, backgear, this model was aimed at the school and college market and had little appeal for the model or experimental engineer..